Justin Timberlake: Public image

-The New York Times editor Sia Michel wrote in 2007, "Since his last tour, for 2002's multiplatinum Justified, he has learned how to project sex-symbol edge" adding "he's a rock star who can commit."
-Napster's founder Sean Parker, portrayed by Timberlake in The Social Network, stated "I don't think I look anything like Timberlake, but it's not so bad being played by a sex symbol."
+Sia Michel of The New York Times wrote in 2007, "Since his last tour, for 2002's multiplatinum Justified, he has learned how to project sex-symbol edge", adding, "he's a rock star who can commit."
+Napster's founder, Sean Parker, portrayed by Timberlake in The Social Network, stated, "I don't think I look anything like Timberlake, but it's not so bad being played by a sex symbol."
 In Nielsen Music's U.S. report for 2015, Timberlake led the "Top 10 Musicians Among Millennials" list.
 His high-profile relationships earned him the nickname "Trousersnake", a reference to his allegedly big penis.
 Wax statues of Timberlake are on display at the Madame Tussauds wax museums in New York, Las Vegas, Hollywood, Nashville, Berlin, Amsterdam, and London.
 His costume used in the Saturday Night Live skit "Dick in a Box" is displayed at "Saturday Night Live: The Exhibition" in New York.

 After New York legalized same-sex marriage in 2011, he voiced his support for LGBT equality in the U.S., stating, "We're people and we're different, all of us.
 And we should be using our differences to bring ourselves closer together."
-Timberlake and his wife Jessica Biel received the Inspiration Award at the GLSEN Respect Awards in 2015, with the executive director saying, "They are two vocal and committed allies to the LGBT community who are also devoted to charitable works that improve the lives of youth."
+Timberlake and his wife, Jessica Biel, received the Inspiration Award at the GLSEN Respect Awards in 2015, with the executive director saying, "They are two vocal and committed allies to the LGBT community who are also devoted to charitable works that improve the lives of youth."

 Timberlake's pronunciation of the word "me" on "It's Gonna Be Me" was popularized as an internet meme titled "It's Gonna Be May", after a Tumblr image of Timberlake was posted in 2012 with the respective caption.
 The meme eventually became an annually recurring joke throughout the month of April, which gained the attention of Barack Obama and Timberlake himself.
-Influenced by the national attention received by Timberlake's selfie inside a voting booth shared on Instagram during the 2016 presidential election, which was at the moment an illegal act, Senator Brian Kelsey of Germantown, Tennessee brought up a bill that would allow taking photos in voting poll stations, with some exceptions against bad procedures.
+Influenced by the national attention received by Timberlake's selfie inside a voting booth shared on Instagram during the 2016 presidential election, which was illegal at the time, Senator Brian Kelsey of Germantown, Tennessee brought up a bill that would allow taking photos in voting poll stations, with some exceptions against bad procedures.
 It was later approved by the Tennessee Senate.

-In June 2021, Timberlake spoke out in support of Britney Spears during her court battle over her conservatorship.
+In June 2021, Timberlake spoke out to support Britney Spears during her court battle over her conservatorship.
 Timberlake wrote on his Twitter that "No woman should ever be restricted from making decisions about her own body [...]
 [Jessica Biel] and I send our love, and our absolute support to Britney during this time.
 We hope the courts, and her family make this right and let her live however she wants to live".